Lyubov Orlova: Personal relationships

 In 1926 or, according to her grandniece Nonna Golikova, in 1921, Lyubov Orlova married a Soviet economist Andrei Berzin (1893-1951), the deputy head of the administrative and financial department for the People's Commissariat of Agriculture.
 Berzin supported not only Orlova, but her parents, and older sister, all of them also moved to his place.
 Orlova had married to save her relatives from death but she absolutely didn't love her husband and had an abortion or a miscarriage that, highly likely, had left her barren for the rest of her life.
 Berzin has understood and accepted that asking her to file for divorce and save herself from the inevitable labor camps or deportation, as both the wife of enemy of the people and the daughter of class enemy, just before his next arrest by NKVD.
 She had agreed.
 After that, Lyubov and all of her relatives had to move from Berzin's gorgeous apartment in the center of Moscow.

 In 1931, Orlova became a partner of a 'German specialist', engineer or businessman, named Franz.
 Nothing more is known about him.
 Their romance developed for about a year.
 After her performances, a foreign admirer picked the actress in a black Mercedes.
 Franz bought Orlova expensive foreign outfits that arouse the envy of all women, especially in a theatre.
-Orlove moved to her beloved in the Metropol hotel, where he lived in a luxurious room.
+Orlova moved to her beloved in the Metropol hotel, where he lived in a luxurious room.
 When Lyubov Orlova was invited to shoot Jolly Fellows, which took place in Gagra, Franz went with her.
 At that time, Lyuba was already familiar with Grigory Alexandrov, then separated for many years from his wife, actress Olga Ivanova.
 Olga and Grigory had a son named Douglas (1925-1978) but at that time she was in relationships with the famous actor Boris Tiomkin.
 In Gagra, Orlova's affection for Aleksandrov became obvious.
 She had explained the situation to Franz and he left, first for Moscow and then for his homeland.
 Faina Ranevskaya remembered in 1982: "Don't you know how handsome Aleksandrov, Lyubochka's director, friend, husband, used to be?
 He was handsome like Antinous even though I've never seen Antinous personally.
 Like Philemon and Baucis, they loved each other.".